Contractual Redundancy Pay

 Paid time off to look for work

 Only employees with two years of service can get paid time off to look for new work.
-It doesn't matter if they find a new job or not; they're legally entitled to this form of temporary leave.
+Regardless of whether they find a new job or not; they're legally entitled to this form of temporary leave.

 Pay in lieu of notice (PILON)